Gorillaz: Plastic Beach and The Fall (2010–2012)

-On 23 February 2012, Gorillaz released "DoYaThing", a single to promote a Gorillaz-branded collection of Converse shoes which were released shortly after.
+On 23 February 2012 Gorillaz released "DoYaThing", a single to promote a Gorillaz-branded collection of Converse shoes which were released shortly after.
 The song was a part of Converse's "Three Artists, One Song" project, with the two additional collaborators being James Murphy of LCD Soundsystem and André 3000 of Outkast.
 Two different edits of the song were released: a four-and-a-half minute radio edit released on Converse's website and the full 13-minute version of the song released on the Gorillaz website.
-Hewlett returned to direct the single's music video, featuring fictionalized animated versions of Murphy and André interacting with the Gorillaz' virtual members.
+Hewlett returned to direct the single's music video, featuring fictionalised animated versions of Murphy and André interacting with Gorillaz' virtual members.
 The song received positive reviews from critics, with particular praise given to André 3000's contributions to the track.

-In April 2012, Albarn told The Guardian that he and Hewlett had fallen out and that future Gorillaz projects were "unlikely".
+In April 2012 Albarn told The Guardian that he and Hewlett had fallen out and that future Gorillaz projects were "unlikely".
 Tension between the two had been building, partly due to a belief held by Hewlett that his contributions to Gorillaz were being minimised.
 Speaking to The Guardian in April 2017, Hewlett explained: "Damon had half the Clash on stage, and Bobby Womack and Mos Def and De La Soul, and fucking Hypnotic Brass Ensemble and Bashy and everyone else.
 It was the greatest band ever.
 And the screen on stage behind them seemed to get smaller every day.
-I'd say, ‘Have we got a new screen?’ and the tour manager was like, ‘No, it's the same screen.’
+I'd say, 'Have we got a new screen?' and the tour manager was like, 'No, it's the same screen.'
 Because it seemed to me like it was getting smaller."
 Albarn gave his side of the story in a separate interview, saying "I think we were at a cross purposes somewhat on that last record [Plastic Beach], which is a shame.
 It was one of those things, the music and the videos weren't working as well together, but I felt we'd made a really good record and I was into it."
 On 25 April 2012, in an interview with Metro, Albarn was more optimistic about Gorillaz' future, saying that once he had worked out his differences with Hewlett, he was sure that they would make another record.
 In June 2013, Hewlett confirmed that he and Albarn planned to someday continue Gorillaz and record a follow-up album to Plastic Beach, saying "We'll come back to it when the time is right."